lillypiri/Bolt-Street-Cam/README.md

 #### Project 12

-## Capstone Project
+## Survey Marks 🔩

 ###### This is the final project for the 🏡 Treehouse Techdegree Full Stack JavaScript.
-Currently a WIP.
+🚧 🚧 🚧 Currently a WIP. 🚧 🚧 🚧

 You need to make a `config.js` file with the following: